Top 5 health benefits of couscous

 Interested in trying our FREE 7-day healthy diet plan?
 Click here and choose between our meat eaters, vegetarian or vegan meal plans.

-Easy to store, quick to prepare and super versatile, couscous is a great addition to any midweek menu.
-But is it a healthy ingredient?
-Read on to discover which nutrients it contains, how to choose the healthiest couscous and how to measure out a perfect portion size.
+Easy to store, quick to prepare and super-versatile, couscous is a great addition to any midweek menu.
+But, is it a healthy ingredient?
+Read on to discover which nutrients it contains and how to choose the healthiest variety.

 What is couscous?

 Although couscous looks like a grain, it's technically a pasta – it's made with semolina flour from durum wheat, mixed with water.
 There are three different types of couscous: Moroccan, which is the smallest; Israeli or pearl couscous, about the size of peppercorns; and Lebanese, the largest of the three.